 Meters

 Utilities are responsible for calling a test event each program year for the load management programs.
+If a program has both a winter and summer peak component, a test event needs to be called in each applicable peak period.
 The test event has several purposes, including assuring the proper functioning of program meters.
 Utilities are responsible for maintaining working program meters.

 Without complete interval meter data to calculate the baseline and event impacts, savings may not be claimed.
 However, if a customer has alternate interval meter data available, this can be used in lieu of program meter data to calculate claimed savings.
 Using customer meters for load management program savings requires that the data meet interval metering requirements presented in the version of the current TRM.
 In general, it is recommended that customer owned interval meters should only be used if utility interval meters fail.
 Data from each meter should not be combined for claiming savings for a specific event and must be able to cover both the event day data and baseline data.